Webhooks

 Retry Policy

-Failed deliveries (non-2xx responses or network errors) are retried with exponential backoff.
-The schedule is:
+Failed deliveries (non-2xx responses or network errors) are retried with a fixed exponential backoff schedule.
+The initial delivery is attempt 1; each subsequent retry is scheduled relative to the preceding failure:

 |---|---|